pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~__THIS IS CUTE BUT SOUNDS REALLY COMPLEX AND IS SUCH A DELAYED GAG I'm GOING TO  GUESS NOBODY WOULD SEE IT__ King steps off the board when in check?
 (And back on when he wouldn't be in check?)~~
 - ~~__FUNNY, BUT A BIT UNWEILDY?__ Two separate chessboards one with black one with white?
 (Bit weird because it's implying black has the same problem - but maybe if it's just the king...)~~
 - ~~__I AM A PROGRAMMING GOD__ Fix chess.js to deal with the situation where black has no king~~

-- Improve styling of the king off the board (proper alignment etc.)
+- ~~Improve styling of the king off the board (proper alignment etc.)~~

+- Handle checkmate (and stalemate even though we think it should happen)
 - Handle PGN (can be 100% standard)

 ## Danaids